 If you are getting your financial house in order to kick off 2018, here’s one more thing to consider: how long should you keep financial documents?

 “Actually, many people hold on to documents for much longer than they need to,” says PNC senior wealth strategist Jim Benedict, who is based in Charlotte, N.C.
+“It’s good to be careful with your documents, but that doesn’t mean you need to keep all of them forever.”

 To be sure, keeping your documents on file can save you a lot of hassle if a lender, retailer or government disputes your financial information.
 Benedict points out that documents can confirm charitable donations if you are audited by the IRS or help you confirm that you have paid off a debt.
 And some documents, such as estate-planning documents, should be kept forever.